wimaha/homebridge-mieleathome/README.md

 + [Miele@mobile](http://www.miele.com) account to obtain a client id and secret, and a;
 + [Miele Developer](http://www.miele.com/developer) account.

-_This plugin is in its infancy,_ but functional and actively updated.

 ## Supported Devices
 - Miele Ventilation Hood (credits: [talsalis](https://github.com/talsalis/homebridge-miele-hood)).
 - Miele Washer Dryer Combination (e.g. WTZH730).